pavitranew/session-8-ang2-recipes/_classes/readme.md

 > movies.name
 ```

-We have an Array that also has properties (possible because in JS, Arrays are objects):
+We have an Array that also has properties (possible because in JS, Arrays are objects) e.g:

 ```js
 typeof [1,2]